ms412/meteoswiss/Readme.md

-API to query data from https://www.meteoswiss.admin.ch The API does not use documented interfaces.
-Each call can be subject of any change by the organisation
+API to query data from https://www.meteoswiss.admin.ch This library does not use documented interfaces.
+The calls are used either on the webpage or within the Android app.
+Each call can be subject of change at any time.

-I use interfaces querryed from the webpage or from android application